perchouli/codernitydb/docs/database_indexes.rst

 custom_header
     It's string that will be inserted to final index file.
 It's useful to pass the custom imports there.
-You will find an example in :ref:`Examples - secure storage <secure_storage_example>`
+You will find an example in :ref:`Examples - secure storage <secure_storage_example>`.

 storage_class
     It defines what storage to use.
-By default all indexes will use :py:class:`CodernityDB.storage.Storage`
+By default all indexes will use :py:class:`CodernityDB.storage.Storage`.
+If your Storage needs to be initialized in custom way please look at :ref:`Examples - secure storage <secure_storage_example>`.

 .. _internal_hash_index: